 Most people with diabetes should have an A1C below 7.
 Lower is better if you can reach it without danger of low blood sugars.
 If you cannot tell when you have low blood sugars, your A1C number may have to be higher.
 Ask your doctor to help you set an A1C goal that is right for you.
 The right A1C number for you is based on your:

 If you have type 1 diabetes, you need insulin shots because the body does not produce any insulin of its own.
 If you have type 2 diabetes, there are many kinds of medicines to help keep your blood sugar and A1C at safe levels.
 Each type of medicine will work in one of the following ways to help lower your A1C:

 Each type of medicine works in only one way.
 You may need more than one type of medicine to control your diabetes.

 Waiting too long to start insulin when needed can damage your body.
 High A1C numbers mean that damage is being done to your heart, kidneys, eyes and nerves.
-The result may be a heart attack, stroke, kidney dialysis, blindness or amputation.
+The result may be a heart attack, stroke, blindness, amputation, or the need for kidney dialysis.
 It is important to take your insulin or medicines the way your doctor tells you.